orskiva/DT249-CA-C16733465/README.md

 Using a dataset ( the "Adult Data Set") from the UCI Machine-Learning Repository we can predict based on a number of factors whether or not someone's income will be greater than $50,000.

 ## Building the classifier

-Look at the attributes and, for each of the two outcomes, make an average value for each one, Then average these two results for each attribute to compute a midpoint or 'class separation value'.
+Data is imported directly from web as a CSV.
+Having selected for the apppropriate, ''clean'' dataset (not utilising any lines with missing info/categories), the data is split into greater than (g) and less than/equal (l) 50k income.
+Dataset is then split into 75/25, to be used as training and test data.
+The average values of l and g for the test data are calculated.
+These two results ar ethen averaged for each attribute to compute a midpoint or 'class separation value'.

-For each record, test whether each attribute is above or below its midpoint value and flag it accordingly.
-For each record the overall result is the greater count of the individual results (<=50K, >50K)
+For each record, each attribute is tested against the midpoint values of l/g datasets.
+The overall result is the greater count of the individual results (<=50K, >50K).

-You'll know your model works if you achieve the same results as thee known result for the records.
-You should track the accuracy of your model, i.e how many correct classifications you made as a percentage of the total number of records.